VPVasP/UniManagerWPF/README.md

-# UniManage
+# UniManager
 Created a University Login/Registration system with the data being stored locally using JSON.
-The user can register/login as an Admin or as a User(Student, Cleaner, Boarding Member).The Admin can Add/Modify/Delete all entities which the each User can see their corresponding values when authenticated.
+The user can register/login as an Admin or as a (Student, Cleaner, Boarding Member).The Admin can Add/Modify/Delete all entities which the each User can see their corresponding values when authenticated.

 ## Technologies Used:
 - WPF,C#,.Net 8.0, JSON